 If only the expression he cast me then could be put into words that weren’t profane.

-After that, Katrina popped through the door with a roll of bin bags in her hand, ready to deep-clean the till area.
-But as soon as she saw Seb, she dropped them on the floor and ran straight over to give him a hug.
+Not long after the glowering daggers were thrown, Katrina popped through the door with a roll of bin bags in her hand, ready to deep-clean the till area.
+But as soon as she saw Seb, she instantly dropped them on the floor and ran straight over to give him a hug.
 Despite our derisive comments, we were all actually pretty close.
 It was just the way we were.
-Life had thrown so many spanners in the works that sometimes, the best thing to do was simply take it on the chin and ridicule the bump it left behind.
+Life had thrown so many spanners in the works that sometimes, the best thing to do was to simply take it on the chin and ridicule the bump it left behind.

 “Baby Seb – what are you doing here?’ she asked excitedly before admiring his vibrant get-up, “Oh, my God, I love this look! …Who is he?”